-9.5 SMSF Sole Purpose Test Declaration
+9.5.
+SMSF Sole Purpose Test declaration

-Broadly, SMSFs must ensure that each investment is made solely to provide retirement benefits to members and any ancillary purpose permitted under SISA.
-Given there is a possibility that an SMSF could invest in a DomaCom Sub-Fund that, in turn, invests in residential premises that could be leased or used by a related party of the SMSF (e.g., the SMSF members or their relatives), the ATO could take enforcement action against an SMSF if there was a contravention of the sole purpose test under section 62 of the SISA.
+Broadly, SMSFs must ensure that each investment is made solely to provide retirement benefits to members and any ancillary purpose permitted under the SISA.
+Given there is a possibility that an SMSF could invest in a DomaCom Sub-Fund that, in turn, invests in residential premises that could be leased or used by a related party of the SMSF (e.g., the SMSF members or their relatives), the ATO could take enforcement action against an SMSF if there was a contravention of the Sole Purpose Test under section 62 of the SISA.

-An SMSF that invests in a DomaCom Sub-Fund that holds a residential property can sign an 'SMSF Sole Purpose Test Declaration' to confirm the investment in the Sub-Fund is being acquired solely for retirement purposes in compliance with the sole purpose test.
+An SMSF that invests in a DomaCom Sub-Fund that holds a residential property can sign an 'SMSF Sole Purpose Test declaration' to confirm the investment in the Sub-Fund is being acquired solely for retirement purposes in compliance with the Sole Purpose Test.
 The key elements of the declaration are:

-- The investment in the Sub-Fund is in compliance with the SMSF's investment strategy. - This investment is made with the purpose of providing retirement benefits for the SMSF's members. - The decision to invest has not been influenced or made for the collateral purpose of providing any non-retirement benefit to the SMSF members, their relatives or related parties. - The SMSF trustee has not and will not influence the fund manager, trustee, custodian or property manager in relation to any tenancy of a property owned by a DomaCom Sub-Fund - The SMSF trustee has not and will not influence anyone to become a tenant of a property owned by a DomaCom Sub-Fund
+- The investment in the Sub-Fund is in compliance with the SMSF's investment strategy. - This investment is made with the purpose of providing retirement benefits for the SMSF's members. - The decision to invest has not been influenced or made for the collateral purpose of providing any non-retirement benefit to the SMSF members, their relatives, or related parties. - The SMSF trustee has not and will not influence the Manager, Trustee, Custodian or Property Manager in relation to any tenancy of a Property owned by a DomaCom Sub-Fund. - The SMSF trustee has not and will not influence anyone to become a tenant of a Property owned by a DomaCom Sub-Fund.

-An SMSF Trustee will be asked to make this declaration when they apply to invest in a Sub-Fund either by accepting an SPDS or via a secondary market purchase.
-A copy of this signed declaration will be stored by DomaCom and made available to the ATO and/or the SMSF Auditor on request.
+An SMSF trustee will be asked to make this declaration when they apply to invest in a Sub-Fund either by accepting an SPDS or via a secondary market purchase.
+A copy of this signed declaration will be stored by DomaCom and made available to the ATO and/or the SMSF auditor on request.

-If this declaration is signed by an SMSF trustee and reviewed regularly, and provided to the ATO and the SMSF's auditors when requested, the ATO will generally not review the SMSF's activities in the investment in regards to the sole purpose test even if a related party to the SMSF members became a tenant of the property.
+If this declaration is signed by an SMSF trustee and reviewed regularly and provided to the ATO and the SMSF's auditors when requested, the ATO will generally not review the SMSF's activities in the investment in regards to the Sole Purpose Test even if a related party to the SMSF members became a tenant of the Property.

-However, the ATO will undertake the appropriate review of the investment if they are subsequently made aware of evidence that indicates the trustee has acted inconsistently with the declaration (for example, but not limited to through an Auditor Contravention Report.
+However, the ATO will undertake the appropriate review of the investment if they are subsequently made aware of evidence that indicates the SMSF trustee has acted inconsistently with the declaration (for example, but not limited to, through an auditor contravention report).

-10 Investment Option- Property- Partial Interest Sub-Fund
+10. Investment Option- Property Partial Interest Sub-Fund

-The Partial Interest Sub-Fund allows Property Owners to enter into an agreement with DomaCom Fund (Equity Release Deed) to sell part of their Property in exchange for an agreed cash payment (Pay Out Amount).
-The interest in the Property will be held by the Partial Interest Sub Fund in which investors can invest.
+A Partial Interest Sub-Fund allows Property Owners to enter into an agreement with the Custodian (Equity Release Deed) to sell part of their Property in exchange for an agreed cash payment (Pay Out Amount).
+The interest in the Property will be held by the Partial Interest Sub-Fund in which Investors can invest.

-After Settlement, the DomaCom Fund will become a co-owner in the Property With the Property Owner.
+After Settlement, the relevant Property Sub-Fund will become a co-owner in the Property with the Property Owner.
 The joint ownership will be in proportion to each party's interests.

-Through entering into the Equity Release Deed, the Property Owner agrees to pay certain on-going fees which are paid through transferring additional equity in the Property to the DomaCom Fund (generally every 5 years).

-Therefore, it is expected that approximately every 5 years there will be an opportunity for a Unit Holder to purchase additional interest in the Partial Interest Sub-Fund and increase your exposure to the Property.
+Through entering into the Equity Release Deed, the Property Owner agrees to pay certain ongoing fees which are paid through transferring additional equity in the Property to the Sub-Fund (generally every 5 years).
+Therefore, it is expected that approximately every 5 years there will be an opportunity for a Unit Holder to purchase additional Units in the Partial Interest Sub-Fund and increase their exposure to the Property.